-There is are two direct bus services a day from Phitsanulok to Chiang Rai which you can book online.
+There is currently one direct bus service a day from Phitsanulok to Chiang Rai which you can book online.

 |12:05||19:25||367 THB||New Tavorn|

-- The scheduled travel time by bus from Phitsanulok to Chiang Rai is 7 hours 20 minutes.
+- The scheduled journey time by bus from Phitsanulok to Chiang Rai is 7 hours 20 minutes.

 Buy Tickets from Phitsanulok to Chiang Rai